3Hren/blackhole/README.md

    Every log event contains multiple attributes.
 For example, typical HTTP event from request contains HTTP code, URL, message string and something else.
 In Blackhole log attributes is everything.
 It can be indexed, it can be filtered and it is type-safe.

    By the way, have you heard about [Elasticsearch](http://www.elasticsearch.org/)?
 With the Elasticsearch frontend you can index your logs on the fly and store it there with great support of manipulating, analyzing and monitoring.
-You are also get the Elasticsearch ELK Stack out of the box.
+You also get the Elasticsearch ELK Stack out of the box.

  - **Robust and tested**